adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 Cache-Control: no-cache
 Cookie:[Value]
 ```
-We used the *leaking directory tokens* in this request and response was **200 ok** and upon confirmation we found *new sub directory* was created in that folder.
+We used the *leaking directory tokens* in this request and the response was **200 ok** and upon confirmation, we found *new sub directory* was created in that folder.

 ![1](/blog/assets/images/lark/1/4.png)